- Are all your products made from locally sourced ingredients in Bali?

 How can I find Sukime products in Bali?

-Send us a message via our contact page to let us know your exact location and we’ll send you to one of our closest retailers.
+We have multiple shops that carry our products in Ubud, Canggu, and Gili Air.
+Send us a message at [email protected] to let us know where you are.
+We’ll send you to one of our closest retailers.

 Are your products safe for children?

 Always consult a health professional if your baby is under 6 months old.

 Whenever applying a new product to your child (or yourself for that matter), it is always wise to spot test on a small area like the inner arm or thigh the day before use to make sure there aren’t any unknown sensitivities to any of the ingredients.

 For the shampoo bar, we recommend using our bars for children’s hair and body.
 Of course, be careful of the eyes as it can cause a burning sensation, so rinse well with water if this happens.

 So-called “tear-free” baby shampoo will have the same effect on the eyes (they will irritate them!) but contains a synthetic numbing agent to mask the stinging.
 Keep your eyes closed when using any shampoo on your hair and head.

 That being said, our formulas are very gentle and mild and were formulated specifically to be suitable for children and those with sensitive skin.